ThomsonTea/Exam-Result-Management-System/README.md

 - Can export their own marks to Google Sheets

 ### 3️⃣ Backend Application (REST API)
-- Built using Spring Boot or Node.js
+- Built using PHP library
 - Connects to MySQL database
 - Provides endpoints for:
   - Mark submission